 Transformation Competencies

 The following competencies help set the foundation for a successful transformation effort.
-A readiness assessment compares the organization’s current state against its desired future state, using these competencies as a benchmark for evaluating project delivery throughout the lifecycle, including the operations stage (post project delivery).
+A readiness assessment compares the organization’s current state against its desired future state.
+It uses these competencies as a benchmark for evaluating project delivery throughout the lifecycle.
+This includes the operations stage (post project delivery).

 Transformation Challenges